Denmark payroll and benefits guide

 Starting a business in Denmark is relatively straightforward and speedy, and is now largely an online process, meaning much of the admin can be conducted remotely.
 However, all companies from outside the EU, Scandinavia or EEA (European Economic Area) need to register online with the Danish Commerce and Companies Agency (DCCA) at least eight days before commencing trading, and will also need a work permit.
 The Business in Denmark website is your ideal starting point in the registration process.

 The most popular choices for new businesses are private (ApS) and public (A/S) limited companies.
-Minimum share capital for the two types respectively are 40,000 Danish krone (DKK) (approximately £4600; $5800; €5300) and 500,000 DKK (approx. £58,000; $73,000; €67,000).
+The minimum share capital requirement for a private company was halved at the start of 2025, and is now only 20,000 Danish krone (DKK) (approximately £2,300; $3,100; €2,700); for a public company, the minimum is 400,000 DKK (approx. £46,500; $62,000; €53,500).
 For either of these companies, it is advisable to work with a lawyer in Denmark to draft and confirm the shareholders’ agreement, and your articles of association.

 One important difference with the private limited company is that business owners may still be considered personally liable for any bank loan debts.
 This can be negotiated with lending banks on a case-by-case basis, and is an important area to watch out for when applying for loans and credit.

 All businesses should register for a Central Business Registration Number (CVR).
-This can be done online for a fee of 670 DKK (approx. £80; $100; €90), although it does require a NemID digital signature account with the Danish government.
 Completing this process automatically registers a business with the relevant tax authorities, and also gives the business access to a digital mailbox, to which official public notices and messages are sent.

 A bank account in Denmark is not required to start a business but it is highly recommended.
 Corporate bank accounts are fairly fast and easy to open, and can be done at any major Danish bank.